matplotlib/matplotlib.github.com/_sources/devel/documenting_mpl.rst.txt

 automatically, if the subclass method does not have a docstring.

 Use a plain comment `# docstring inherited` to denote the intention to reuse the parent docstring.
-That way we do not accidentially create a docstring in the future::
+That way we do not accidentally create a docstring in the future::

     class A: